-- Step 13 Ensure passwords are at least 6 characters long. - Step 14 All default passwords, such as enable and telnet, should be replaced with new passwords. - Step 15 Apply tamper evident labels as described in the "Tamper Evidence" section on page 17.
+- Step 13 Ensure passwords are at least 6 characters long. - Step 14 All default passwords, such as enable and telnet, should be replaced with new passwords. - Step 15 Apply tamper evident labels as described in the "Tamper Evidence" section on page 16. - Step 16 Reboot the security appliances.